FeJozsi/ddg/src/test/README.md

 Start date: 2024-02-26
 The `src\test` directory houses the test (unittest) components of the project.

+## 2024-04-03 13:50:05 Continue development with enhanced input handling

+- Implemented the use of new custom exceptions for input management.
+- Implemented the DgInpSource class's new serve_line_if_any method.

+For more details, see src/main/README.md.

 ## 2024-03-27 11:40:34 Refactor: Resolve MyPy type checking issues across 19 Python files in src

 This folder is also affected by the scan.
 See the ReadMe.md file in the root folder for more details.